AntoineSavage/pizzascript/README.md

 Any symbol can be converted back into an identifier by *unquoting* it, i.e. removing one or more quote (`'`) characters that are in front of it.
 Keep in mind that unquoting a symbol may lead to an undefined identifier error

-In the function section of this document, we will see how to quote and unquote programmatically
+In the macro section of this document, we will see how to quote and unquote programmatically

 # Lists